jeongyoonlee/ubuntuVM/README.md

 ### Technicalities

 The ARM template requires a URI for the config file to be run on the VM, which should be provided by this repo.
 This can be done using a permanent link to the file in github.
-This is created in github by browsing to the file, displaying the raw version, then pressing "y" as a shortcut to convert the link shown in the browser to a `permalink.`  _I bet you din't know that._
+This is created in github by browsing to the file, displaying the raw version, then pressing "y" as a shortcut to convert the link shown in the browser to a `permalink.`  _I bet you din't know that._  i

+#### Resource group creation

+A new resource group is created when the template is validated (by `./deploy.sh -d`) whose name includes the current hour-timestamp.
+This assures that resource creation is possible before running the full deployment.
+This resource group will then be used by the deployment.
+If the deployment is not completed, or if it is attempted at a later time, the validation-time resource group will persist as an unused vestige.

 A couple options are contained in the `template.json` file and not exposed in the deploy options.
 Making changes require editing template files, possibly generating new template files from the Portal.